andrewacashner/hearingfaithms/chapters/chapter-2.md

 > Since, therefore, faith is conceived by means of hearing, it is apparent, how
 > necessary it is for achieving eternal life to follow the works of the
 > legitimate teachers and ministers of the faith. [...]
-Those who are called
+Those who are called to
-> to this ministry should understand that in passing along the mysteries of
+> this ministry should understand that in passing along the mysteries of faith
-> faith and the precepts of life, *they must accommodate the teaching to the
+> and the precepts of life, *they must accommodate the teaching to the sense of
-> sense of hearing and intelligence*, so that by these [mysteries and precepts],
+> hearing and intelligence*, so that by these [mysteries and precepts], *those
-> *those who possess a well-trained sense* should be filled up by spiritual
+> who possess a well-trained sense* should be filled up by spiritual food
-> food.
-[@Catholic:Catechismus1614, 2, 8--9 (emphasis added): "Cvm autem fides ex auditu concipiatur, perspicuum est, quàm necessaria semper fuerit ad æternam vitam consequendam doctoris legitimi fidelis opera, ac ministerium [...] vt videlicet intelligerent, que ad hoc ministerium vocati sunt, ita in tradendis fidei mysteriis, ac vitæ præceptis, doctrinam ad audientium sensum, atque intelligentiam accommodari oportere, vt cùm eorum animos, qui exercitatos sensus habent, spirituali cibo expleuerint [...]."]
+> [@Catholic:Catechismus1614, 2, 8--9 (emphasis added): "Cvm autem fides ex
+> auditu concipiatur, perspicuum est, quàm necessaria semper fuerit ad æternam vitam
+> consequendam doctoris legitimi fidelis opera, ac ministerium [...] vt
+> videlicet intelligerent, que ad hoc ministerium vocati sunt, ita in tradendis
+> fidei mysteriis, ac vitæ præceptis, doctrinam ad audientium sensum, atque
+> intelligentiam accommodari oportere, vt cùm eorum animos, qui exercitatos
+> sensus habent, spirituali cibo expleuerint [...]."].

-To do this, pastors should consider "the age, intelligence [*ingenium*], customs, condition" of their charges, to give milk to spiritual infants and solid food to the maturing, to raise up a "perfect man [*virum perfectum*], after the measure of the fullness of Christ."
+To do this, pastors should consider "the age, intelligence [*ingenium*], customs, condition" of their charges, to give milk to spiritual infants and solid food to the maturing, to raise up a "perfect man [*virum perfectum*], after the measure of the fullness of Christ" [@Catholic:Catechismus1614, 8:
-[@Catholic:Catechismus1614, 8: "Obseruanda est enim audientium ætas, ingenium, mores, conditio [...]. sed cùm alij veluti modò geniti infantes sint, alij in Christo adolescere incipiant, nonnulli verò quodammodo confirmata sint ætate, necesse est diligenter considerare, quibus lacte, quibus solidiore cibo opus sit, ac singulis ea doctrinæ alimenta præbere, quæ spiritum augeant, donec occurramus omnes in vnitatem fidei, & agnitiones filij Dei, in virum perfectum, in mensuram ætatis plenitudinis Christi."]
+"Obseruanda est enim audientium ætas, ingenium, mores, conditio [...]. sed cùm alij veluti modò geniti infantes sint, alij in Christo adolescere incipiant, nonnulli verò quodammodo confirmata sint ætate, necesse est diligenter considerare, quibus lacte, quibus solidiore cibo opus sit, ac singulis ea doctrinæ alimenta præbere, quæ spiritum augeant, donec occurramus omnes in vnitatem fidei, & agnitiones filij Dei, in virum perfectum, in mensuram ætatis plenitudinis Christi."].

-The catechism's principle of accommodation was exemplified in vernacular expositions of the catechism, like the Spanish versions of Antonio de Azevedo, Juan Eusebio de Nieremberg, and Juan de Palafox y Mendoza.
+The catechism's principle of accommodation was exemplified in vernacular expositions of the catechism, like the Spanish versions of Antonio de Azevedo, Juan Eusebio de Nieremberg, and Juan de Palafox y Mendoza [@Azevedo:Catecismo;
-[@Azevedo:Catecismo; @Nieremberg:PracticaCatecismo; @Palafox:Bocados]
+@Nieremberg:PracticaCatecismo; @Palafox:Bocados].
 The Spanish versions brought this teaching down to a more colloquial level, aiming to help "laborers and simple folk" (in Palafox's words) with earthy illustrations and paraphrases of Biblical stories.
-These texts come alive when read aloud, and indeed the primary goal of this type of literature was to prepare pastors to teach unlettered disciples through words and voice, whether those disciples were the "Indians" of America or Asia, or the peasants of Europe whose customs were still more pagan than Christian.
-[On Europe as a mission front after Trent, see @Kamen:EarlyModernSociety, 60--63.]
+These texts come alive when read aloud, and indeed the primary goal of this type of literature was to prepare pastors to teach unlettered disciples through words and voice, whether those disciples were the "Indians" of America or Asia, or the peasants of Europe whose customs were still more pagan than Christian [On Europe as a mission front after Trent, see @Kamen:EarlyModernSociety, 60--63.].

-The Augustinian friar Antonio de Azevedo begins his 1589 *Catechism of the Mysteries of the Faith* by declaring from the outset that communicating the faith requires both trustworthy teachers and faithful listeners---a concept for which Azevedo uses music as a key metaphor.
+The Augustinian friar Antonio de Azevedo begins his 1589 *Catechism of the Mysteries of the Faith* by declaring from the outset that communicating the faith requires both trustworthy teachers and faithful listeners---a concept for which Azevedo uses music as a key metaphor [@Azevedo:Catecismo].
-[@Azevedo:Catecismo]
 He begins with the image taken from Pliny of a pupil listening at the feet of a teacher who is holding harp.
 The teacher is shown, Azevedo says,